 Mehar holds an MBA from the University of Washington as well as an MS in Electrical Engineering from the University of Wisconsin.
 He splits his time between Vancouver and Seattle i.e. between the corporate headquarters and clients based here.
 As a cofounder of ProCogia, he works with clients in solving their business problems on a daily basis, creating a competitive advantage and taking out the ambiguity from decision making.
 Prior to ProCogia, Mehar did consulting work at T-Mobile and Microsoft and was also involved with a couple of startups in the Seattle area.

 The Boeing Company

-Prior to this, as director of IT International for Boeing IT, Vishwa was responsible for implementing the IT International strategy and ensuring operational excellence at all international Boeing sites and programs.
-Additionally, he and his team worked with Boeing IT’s international suppliers and partners to drive business value.
-Before moving into the IT International role, Vishwa was the Director for IT responsible for all IT support to Boeing India based at the Boeing office in Bangalore, India.
+Vishwa Uddanwadiker is the Vice President, IT Business Partners for Boeing Commercial Airplanes (BCA) and he is responsible for all aspects of IT for BCA.
+His focus is on driving customer advocacy, strategy alignment, value delivery and technology leadership.
+Prior to this, he was the IT Director for Manufacturing & Quality Systems for Boeing driving factory automation and shopfloor systems modernization across both Commercial and Defense businesses within Boeing.
+Earlier, as director of IT International for Boeing IT, Vishwa was responsible for implementing the IT International strategy and ensuring operational excellence at all international Boeing sites and programs.
 In his pre-Boeing life Vishwa has worked for companies like Honeywell and Cambridge Technology Partners in a variety of cross functional roles.
 Vishwa holds an Engineering degree in Computer Science from BITS, Pilani, India and an MBA from the Indian Institute of Management (IIM) at Ahmedabad, India.